This post may contain affiliate links. Please read my disclosure policy.

-Make slow-roasted tomatoes and transform ordinary tomatoes into a flavorful condiment for pasta, pizza, sandwiches and more.
+Roasted cherry tomatoes transforms ordinary tomatoes into a flavorful condiment for pasta sauce, pizza, sandwiches and more!

-Slow-roasted tomatoes are sweet, silky little nuggets that add something special to just about anything you put them in or on.
+Roasted cherry tomatoes are one of the least complicated tomato recipes.
+These sweet, silky little nuggets add something special to just about anything you put them in or on.
 Keep a container on hand at all times, and your simplest meals will pop with flavor.

-Another bonus from making these tomatoes is that your kitchen will smell like an Italian grandma’s does on a Sunday afternoon — to me, that aroma means nourishment and comfort.
+Another bonus from making these tomatoes is that your kitchen will smell like an Italian grandma’s tomato pasta sauce does on a Sunday afternoon — to me, that aroma means nourishment and comfort.

 - Make a chunky pizza sauce/salsa: Roughly chop the tomatoes and mix with a dash of vinegar or fresh citrus juice, crushed garlic and some fresh chopped basil or cilantro.

 - Puree the tomatoes in a blender to make an easy roasted tomato sauce.

 - Layer the tomatoes on good bread with some fresh mozzarella, mayo and crisp bacon, then toast on a griddle.